Zigbee2MQTTZigbee2MQTT

 External converters provide a way to test support for new devices, they work identically to internal converters.

-External converters are stored in data/external_converters folder and have to export a JavaScript Object or Array of Object matching the type DefinitionWithExtend.
+External converters are stored in the external_converters folder (at the same level in the file system as the Zigbee2MQTT configuration.yaml file).
+They have to export a JavaScript Object or Array of Object matching the type DefinitionWithExtend.
 Refer to existing converters to get familiar with the framework.

 TIP